 Opened in 1790, the canal was so named because it linked the Firth of Clyde with the Firth of Forth.
 A flight of eleven locks once connected the canal to the Union Canal, but now they have been brought together by the stunning Falkirk Wheel.
 You can catch the full history of the canal at the Clydebank Museum.

 To find out more about the canal and the communities that live on it, we recommend a stop-off at the Auld Kirk Museum in Kirkintilloch, situated in a stunning Grade A building.
 There’s even a chance to see some rare Roman artefacts from the local area.
 The museum’s current exhibition is entitled Town & Country, and is running from 27th May to 27th July 2023.

 Tempted to get out on the water?
 The Forth and Clyde Canal Society work to preserve the canal and champion restoration and development.
 As well as this, they are determined to get as many people as possible out on the water.
 Based in Kirkintilloch, their three boats bring people out onto the water wherever possible.
 For more information on experiencing the canal, click here.

 Feeling adventurous?
 On this route you’re in prime position to see The Kelpies with just a short detour.
 Created by Andy Scott, this beautiful horse sculpture encapsulates the history of the area and Scottish mythology beautifully.
-The famous Clydesdale Horses and local celebrities of the area Baron and Duke, are fashioned into Kelpies, the shapeshifting horses that pulled travellers’ boats across the water, in the same way that Canal horses pulled boats along the towpath.
-There’s no way to avoid them on the route, and if you’re as entranced as we’ll expect you to be.
-We definitely recommend taking a detour to ride around the biggest horse sculpture in the world and if you have time join a tour which take you inside one of the Kelpies head.
+The famous Clydesdale horses and local celebrities of the area, Baron and Duke, are fashioned into Kelpies, the shapeshifting horses that pulled travellers’ boats across the water, in the same way that Canal horses pulled boats along the towpath.
+There’s no way to avoid them on the route, and if you’re as entranced as we’ll expect you to be, we definitely recommend taking a detour to ride around the biggest horse sculpture in the world.
+If you have time, join a tour which take you inside one of the Kelpies head.

 Forth & Clyde Canal by Peter Sandground